Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 On the other hand, Jain believes that most hardware systems and products do follow market standards with respect to design and also come with appropriate and well approved certifications.
 “While standardised systems enable ease of procurement and execution, they certainly restrict design freedom to a great extent.
 Even though it is possible to get bespoke and custom-made hardware products and systems in cases where the design demands so, it is a hassle and might shoot up the project cost quite a bit”, adds Jain.

 According to Ar.
-Sivasankar, what we get in the market is standard hardware that only matches the normal/standard doors and windows but when you want for a different final product, doors and windows, the hardware should be different too.
-Their technical/product specifications too will differ based on the functionality and appearance.
+Sivasankar, what we get in the market is standard hardware that only matches the normal/standard doors and windows but when you want a different final product, doors and windows, the hardware should be different too.
+Their technical/product specifications too will differ based on functionality and appearance.

 Ar.
 Sivasankar suggests a few solutions based on his experience and knowledge:

-• A research about the hardware that is not used widely in the market • Find companies or individuals who does customisation of hardware products • Understand the hardware products they have manufactured for their clients • Pay a visit to their showroom for those products which are showcased • Give your requirements and ask for shop drawings and technical/ product specification
+• A research about the hardware that is not used widely in the market • Find companies or individuals who do customisation of hardware products • Understand the hardware products they have manufactured for their clients • Pay a visit to their showroom for those products which are showcased • Give your requirements and ask for shop drawings and technical/ product specification

 In the custom design space in which we operate, designers have to accommodate more desirable, novel or appropriate ideas criteria, avers Ar.
 Karode.
 For e.g., applications that can support super-sized performance glass panels in high-rise façades.
-To achieve this, we need to use the highest international certification standards; mind that the standards do not become limited and pose constraints on the possibilities of design.
+To achieve this, we need to use the highest international certification standards; in mind that the standards do not become limited and pose constraints on the possibilities of design.
 The rising desire for non-standard glass sizes and performance glass poses the challenges of needing specialised hardware to support more ambitious façade applications.
 Thus architectural hardware reliability, strength and easy applicability have become a big factor in recent glazing achievements.

-Key Safety Parameters to Look for while Specifying Hardware
+Key Safety Parameters to Look for While Specifying Hardware

 While selecting any hardware for the projects we must consider the safety parameters on a priority basis and it should never be compromised, points out Ar.
 Khan.
 International standards for hardware should be considered while selecting hardware for any location and application.
 Parameters like fire resistance, security, weather resistance, and performance during any disaster like fire & earthquake, amongst others are important.
 These parameters cannot be defined or achieved just by going with the look & feel of the product.
 We must ensure that the product has gone through all the tests, quality checks and certification as per the global standards.